 Pius XII (1947) explains that love of Christ and love of the neighbour outweigh everything else in Benedict's monasteries.
 Benedictine hospitality is built upon the Catholic anthropological understanding that, "the glory of God shines on the face of every person" (cf. GS 1965.
 1048-1049).
 Benedict taught that all people, no matter what their status or condition in life are, "to be welcomed as Christ" (cf. RB 53.1 & Matt 25:35-36).
-In this way, Benedictine hospitality is sacramental and invitational.
-According to Hisker and Urick (2019:261), Benedictine leaders invite their followers to participate regardless of their, "religion, creed, race, gender, orientation, place of origin, demographic or deep level differences, or other perceived areas of diverse attributes".
+In this way, Benedictine hospitality is sacramental and invitational.34 According to Hisker and Urick (2019:261), Benedictine leaders invite their followers to participate regardless of their, "religion, creed, race, gender, orientation, place of origin, demographic or deep level differences, or other perceived areas of diverse attributes".
 Beginners and guests are made to feel especially welcome.
 Thus, Benedictine leaders break down barriers to build community collaboration.

 Sharing this view, Novak (2009) suggests that invitational leaders use imaginative acts of hope to create invitational messages which motivate communities to work together.
 Stoll and Fink (1999) think that invitational leaders create the conditions that permit people to recognise and act upon their best selves.
-Although, their behaviour remains an expression of free will.
-Invitation is the heart of the Gospel.
+Although, their behaviour remains an expression of free will.35 Invitation is the heart of the Gospel.
 Jesus uses invitational leadership to call people to follow Him (cf. Matthew 4:18-20).
 For example, in the parable of the prodigal son, the father invites the sinner home with mercy, joy, and love (cf. Luke 15.22-23).

-Moyaert (2011:217) observes that real hospitality includes linguistic openness because "...self-involved, closed language...removes, ignores, or denies everything that is strange."
+34 Moyaert (2011:217) observes that real hospitality includes linguistic openness because "...self-involved, closed language...removes, ignores, or denies everything that is strange."
 Moreover, for Moyaert "non-referential" language is "closed to the transcendence of God".

-As with servant leadership, invitational leadership is not discussed directly in the Rule.
-Although it is evidently vital to Benedict's proposal to those who choose to follow his way to seek God in silence and solitude, invitational leadership was not expected to be discussed as much as it was by participants.
-In that regard, it emerged as a theme in a different way to those themes which grew more directly out of the explicit framework of the Rule and this section of the literature was revisited accordingly.
+Invitational leadership is not discussed directly in the Rule, and it was not expected to be discussed as much as it was by participants.
+In that regard, it emerged as a theme in a different way to those themes which grew out of the explicit framework of the Rule and this section of the literature was revisited accordingly.